raulcd/craftar-python/README.md

 that allows you to build a wide range of __Image Recognition__ and __Augmented Reality__ applications and services.

+With CraftAR, you can create amazing apps that provide digital content for real-life objects like printed media, packaging among others.
+You can use our online web panel or APIs, to upload images to be recognized and set content to display upon recognition in your CraftAR-powered app.

 This client library provides access to CraftAR APIs:
 - [CraftAR Image Recognition API] (http://catchoom.com/documentation/api/recognition/)